tinacms/tinacms-site/content/blog/three-ways-to-edit-md.md

 ## Three ways to edit markdown with Tina

-Given all the options for creating components and souring data in Gatsby, we have to choose the most suitable approach for the project.
+Given all the options for creating components and sourcing data in Gatsby, we have to choose the most suitable approach for the project.
 Tina can work with all of these options, providing **three different approaches** for editing Markdown with Gatsby as described below.

 - **remarkForm** - A [Higher Order Component](https://reactjs.org/docs/higher-order-components.html) used when you source data from a Page Query in Gatsby.
 This component can be utilized with both functional and class components.
 Please note the subtle difference here!
 The only difference in naming from the render props component is the lowercase “r”.
 - **useLocalRemarkForm** - A [React Hook](https://reactjs.org/docs/hooks-overview.html) that is intended for functional components sourcing data from either a Static or a Page Query.
 If the component is sourcing static data, Gatsby's `useStaticQuery` hook would be called.